Vastra-Gotalandsregionen/oppna-program-arbetsplatskoder-data/README.md

 Now hit `localhost:4200` with your browser.

+Default admin credentials can be set in application.properties.
+A properly encoded password can be generated via `se.vgregion.arbetsplatskoder.util.PasswordEncoder.main` method.

 ### Deployment
 There are many options for deployment but these are used at Västra Götalandsregionen: